Facts about the animal kingdom

 Finally, we value territorial aggressiveness.
 There are species that will defend their territory with their teeth or horns.
 To explain more, here is our list of the most aggressive animals in the world.

-You may also be interested in: The 10 Most Solitary Animals in the World
+You may also be interested in: Most Solitary Animals in the World

 Mustelids